St Michael's Church, Alnwick: Exterior

-One of the most eye catching exterior items is at the south east corner where there is an unusual lookout turret which was used to warn of raiders during the border conflicts.
-The turret was used in conjunction with Heiferlaw Peel tower, four miles to the north, which had a wide view of the borders and gave an early warning of any attack.
-The turret was again utilised in the early part of the 19th century when a landing by Napoleon’s army was feared and a series of beacons were set up around the country.
-The main tower stands at the west end of the church on foundations which go 30 to 40 feet below the surface, it is squat looking with battlements.
+At the south-east corner of the building is a hexagonal turret which originally gave access, via a spiral staircase, to a four-storey roof chamber, fifteen by thirteen feet wide.
+The walls of this chamber were largely destroyed by later repairs.
+The purpose of the turret and chamber are unknown, but they may have served a military function during the 15th-century border wars between England and Scotland.
+A nearby peel tower at Heiferlaw would have housed a beacon to warn of border incursions by the Scots, and the turret at St Michael's may have been part of a relay chain connecting Heiferlaw with Alnwick Castle.
+On the other hand, the chamber may only have been intended to provide temporary accommodation for priests.
+The walls of the turret show evidence of having suffered damage from musket balls.

+The main tower stands at the west end of the church, on foundations which extend 30 to 40 feet below the surface.
+It is squat-looking, with deep stepped buttresses, and is capped with battlements and four small pinnacles.

 Interior

-The interior features two statues which were dug up from the foundations during the 1818 restoration, they were minus the heads and have modern replacements.
+The interior features two statues which were dug up from the foundations during the 1818 restoration.
+They were minus the heads, and have been given modern replacements.
 One is of Henry VI and the other one is either Saint Sebastian or Maurice, a local saint martyred by the Danes.
-There are several Medieval grave slabs built into the wall, the oldest of these dates from the 13th century.
-Below the west window is the modern font made from Kilkenny blue-black limestone by David Edwick of Hexham, it was a gift for the new millennium.
-A small window to the right of the west window has fragments of medieval glass from the 14th century within it.
-The rest of the stained glass comes from the 19th century and contains what is described by Nikolaus Pevsner as "an uncommonly complete and enlightening survey of 19th century glass"; it includes work by well-known makers Clayton and Bell, Lavers and Barraud, James Powell and Sons and Ward and Hughes.
+There are several medieval grave slabs built into the wall, the oldest of which dates from the 13th century.

+Below the west window is the modern font, made from Kilkenny blue-black limestone by David Edwick of Hexham as a gift for the new millennium.
+A small window to the right of the west window has fragments of glass from the 15th century within it.
+The rest of the stained glass comes from the 19th century and contains what is described by Nikolaus Pevsner as "an uncommonly complete and enlightening survey of Victorian glass"; it includes work by well-known makers Clayton and Bell, Lavers and Barraud, James Powell and Sons and Ward and Hughes.

 The east end of the church features St Catherine's Chapel and the altar.
-The chapel has an interesting pillar featuring the Percy and de Vesci arms and a carving of St Catherine and the wheel on which she was martyred, it is called the Hotspur Capital and remembers Harry Hotspur, the famous warrior and son of the First Earl.
+The chapel has an interesting pillar featuring the Percy and de Vesci arms and a carving of St Catherine and the wheel on which she was martyred.
+It is called the Hotspur Capital and remembers Harry Hotspur, the famous warrior and son of the First Earl.